-Allergy diagnosis typically relies on three key elements:
+Allergy diagnosis typically relies on three key elements

 Each component provides valuable information, but none alone can definitively diagnose an allergy.
 Together, they create a comprehensive picture that guides diagnosis and management.